Join my community and get a

 Have you ever sat on the couch at the end of the day when your home was completely clean?
 Toys picked up, dishes done, laundry folded.
 I certainly don’t get to this point every night, but it is a goal of mine, and when I do, I’m more relaxed.
 I go to bed more relaxed.
 When I walk down the stairs in the morning and see a nice clean, quiet house, I feel more prepared to tackle my day.
 More peaceful.
 Having my home decluttered leads to a more organized day, more organized finances, and a more organized life.

-My husband and I were so determined to get out of debt that we moved from a 3,200 sq ft custom home into an 800 sq ft townhouse.
-We cut our expenses and had to sell everything that would not fit in our home – furniture, clothing, one-use kitchen appliances, our dining set…
+Years ago I was so determined to get out of debt that I moved from a 3,200 sq ft custom home into an 800 sq ft townhouse.
+I cut my expenses and had to sell everything that would not fit in my home – furniture, clothing, one-use kitchen appliances, my dining set…

-We had laser focus and realized what we didn’t need to survive.
-Downsizing like this allowed us to dig our way out of debt much faster than we thought.
+I had laser focus and realized what I didn’t need to survive.
+Downsizing like this allowed me to dig my way out of debt much faster than I thought.

 Declutter your home.
 Declutter your finances.
 Simplify.
 Gain back that JOY!